 Globalization, Inequality & Opportunity

 Thanks to Learning Life intern Thalia Navia for her assistance in the research for this post.
+Some data in this post was updated on May 13, 2020.

 Globalization is increasing, and for good reason.
 Advances in transport and communication technologies are making it easier for people to travel and talk across national borders.
 This leads to greater trade and movement across borders, which in turn brings people more and cheaper goods and services as well as more opportunities to explore, learn, collaborate and prosper.